nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 ## Patholgy reporting in GP practices

-Currently GP practices receive the majority of the results of investigations that they have requested in the form of the EDIFact message.
+Currently GP practices receive the majority of the results of investigations which they have requested in the form of the EDIFact message.
 These are recieved into a workflow by the GP system and remain there until they are filed into the patient record by a user.

 ### EDIFact